ibm-cloud-docs/cis/about.md

 ### Mitigate non volumetric attacks
 {: #cis-mitigate-non-volumetric-attacks}

 {{site.data.keyword.cis_short_notm}} WAF contains rulesets to mitigate non-volumetric attacks, including cross-site forgery, cross-site-scripting (XSS), file inclusion, and SQL injection.
 For additional information about WAF, see [Web Application Firewall concepts](/docs/cis?topic=cis-waf-q-and-a).

-### Cost protection
-{: #cis-cost-protection}

-{{site.data.keyword.cis_short_notm}} does not meter or bill for traffic that is blocked as part of DDoS mitigation, firewall, or rate limiting.
-Only requests that are passed through the {{site.data.keyword.cis_short_notm}} network to the origin destination incur charges or usage.

-{{site.data.keyword.cis_short_notm}} also helps keep egress bandwidth charges from your origin under control by only passing along good requests that the origin needs to respond to.
-All {{site.data.keyword.cis_short_notm}} plans offer unlimited and unmetered mitigation of DDoS attacks.
-You are never charged for attack traffic.
-There’s no penalty for spikes due to attack traffic, so there's no chargeback by the customer.

 ## Reliability features
 {: #cis-reliability-features}

 ![reliability graphic](images/reliability-graphic.png "Image describing reliability features"){: caption="Reliability features" caption-side="bottom"}

-### Global load balancing features
-{: #about-glb-features}

-The global load balancing service distributes your traffic across multiple servers with a combination of origin pools, health checks, and a load balancer.
-Global load balancing has the following features:
-* Proxy and non-proxy options for load balancing
-* Origin pools and health checks

-#### Global anycast network
-{: #global-anycast-network}

-The available health check regions are based on the [Cloudflare Global Anycast Network](https://www.cloudflare.com/network/){: external}.

 ### DNS features
 {: #about-dns-features}

 DNS within {{site.data.keyword.cis_short_notm}} has the following features:
 * DNS management - Manage your DNS records, control proxying, and enable DNS security.